-Europe target 'fast start' with new Ryder Cup strategy
+Europe alter Ryder Cup strategy to chase 'fast start'

 "He knows that numbers can make a difference.
 Certainly we are relying on Edoardo and his numbers, [although] not 100%, to make all our decisions.
 All our decisions come from instinct and gut as well as statistics."

-Donald also pointed out that they have been able to gather a raft of statistics from the past three Italian Opens, which were all played at this venue, and hops it will lead to "a successful campaign to win back the Cup".
+Donald also pointed out that they have been able to gather a raft of statistics from the past three Italian Opens, which were all played at this venue, and hopes it will lead to "a successful campaign to win back the Cup".

-The 2021 and 2022 Italian Open winners, Nicolai Hojgaard and Bob MacIntyre respectively , are in Europe's dozen this week, although Poland's Adrian Meronk, who triumphed here in May, did not make the cut as one of Donald's six wildcard selections to go with his six qualifiers.
+The 2021 and 2022 Italian Open winners, Nicolai Hojgaard and Bob MacIntyre respectively, are in Europe's dozen this week, although Poland's Adrian Meronk, who triumphed here in May, did not make the cut as one of Donald's six wildcard selections to go with his six qualifiers.